fwgalde/fwgalde/README.md

 - 👋 Hi, I’m @fwgalde
 - 👀 I’m interested in learning about philosophy, phsycology.
 I also enjoy listening to music or watching videos on YouTube.
 - 🌱 I’m currently learning introduction to computer science at UNAM.
-- 💞️ I’m looking to collaborate on project which can allowed me to imporve my programming understanding.
+- 💞️ I’m looking to collaborate on project which can allowed me to improve in my path to become a Computer Scientist.
 - 📫 How to reach me ... you can send dm here or send me an email on Twitter @ViStoney

 <!---